20 Best Trap Workout and Exercises for Mass and Strength

 9. Barbell Shrug

-Barbell shoulder shrug is a popular choice of exercise for strengthening your trapezius, upper back, shoulder muscles, neck, and upper arms.
+Barbell shoulder shrug is a popular exercise choice for strengthening your trapezius, upper back, shoulder muscles, neck, and upper arms.

-Barbell shrugs are one of the most effective ways to increase hypertrophy in the upper back and shoulders when practised consistently.
+It is one of the best exercises to increase upper back and shoulder hypertrophy when practiced consistently.

 A study has shown that shrugging helps relieve shoulder and neck pain.
 Strengthening your traps helps provide better support to your head and neck by increasing the activation of your shoulder muscles.